 Cooking complete, the only thing left to do is enjoy the fabulous spread of food after hours of tantalising your senses with the incredible aromas wafting around the kitchen.
 The dinner party takes place in the adjoining outdoor garden, where you can tuck into your Thai creations and bask in the success of your newfound culinary skills whilst enjoying an evening of alfresco dining.
 It is also the perfect opportunity to pick Liz’s mind about any cooking questions, including where to source such ingredients in the city yourself.

-If you would be interested in booking onto one of Thai Together’s fabulous cookery classes, ‘Like’ and keep an eye out on their Facebook page for their upcoming dates.
+If you would be interested in enjoying some Thai food in Barcelona and booking onto one of Thai Together’s fabulous cookery classes, ‘Like’ and keep an eye out on their Facebook page for their upcoming dates.